 Mexico's president accuses Spain's Iberdrola of 'hidden' media attack

-In recent months, the Mexican government has sought to prevent the renewable projects from connecting to the grid owned by CFE, accusing them of not paying enough to support baseload power or transmission costs.
-The Mexican president on Wednesday widened his criticism to other unnamed Spanish power firms, which for years have had a significant presence in the country's private power generation sector.
+In recent months, Mexico's government has sought to stop the renewable projects from connecting to the grid, accusing them of not paying enough toward baseload power or transmission costs.
+Lopez Obrador widened his criticism on Wednesday to other unnamed Spanish power firms, which for years have had a significant presence in Mexican private power generation.

 - READ MORE ON: